 Individuals in need of rides to medical appointments may contact Chris Carney, 660.251.0751.

 Currently, HCC is recruiting volunteer drivers to participate in the program.
 Drivers must be 21 years or older and possess a driver’s license for at least three years.
 Additionally, volunteer drivers will use their own vehicles to provide transportation between the client’s home and the medical appointment.
 Drivers will be reimbursed mileage at a rate of $0.80 a mile each way.
 All drivers are required to have a smartphone.

 Drivers who provide transportation must:

-Undergo and pass background check (this includes criminal, sex offender, child abuse & neglect, adult abuse & neglect, acts of violence, fraud, driving history)
+- Undergo and pass background check (this includes criminal, sex offender, child abuse and neglect, adult abuse and neglect, acts of violence, fraud, driving history)

 - Undergo online course training and receive a certificate of completion

 - Submit a W-9, I-9, Social Security card, EFT/ACH documentation for direct deposit

 Persons interested in becoming a volunteer driver may complete an online application at HealthTranVolunteer.org.
 For more information, contact Suzanne Smith at 660.259.2440.
 Viewing this page on a mobile device?
 Feel free to text Transportation to 72727 for assistance.